MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 The feedback stream is a bidirectional server-initiated stream used for acknowledgement of actions and checkpoint state management.
-Checkpoint streams are unidirectional streams in either direction.
+Checkpoint streams are unidirectional streams from encoder to decoder.
 Both types of streams consist of a series of QPACK instructions with no message boundaries, preceded by a stream header for checkpoint streams.

-Finally, the contents of HEADERS frames on request streams reference the QPACK table state.
+Finally, the contents of HEADERS and PUSH_PROMISE frames on request streams reference the QPACK table state.

 This section describes the instructions which are possible on each stream type.